-At both ends of this beach are impressive Gentoo penguin colonies.
+At both ends of this beach are the impressive Gentoo penguin colonies that Cuverville is famed for.
 You will be able to clearly see the trails they use to make their way to and from the water.
 There are other colonies and nesting sites on the higher ground behind the beach, and throughout the island.

 This small island is carefully protected - only one ship at a time may land passengers here and there are other restrictions to ensure the wildlife is not unnecessarily disturbed.
 Some areas of the island are closed to visitors, but the rest allows you to roam freely, and your expert guides will show you the resident flora and fauna, as well as explaining the island’s whaling history.

 Cuverville is at the entrance to the Errera Channel between the Antarctic Peninsula and Ronge Island and it is a great location for a Zodiac cruise with the stunning scenery, icebergs, and wildlife.